 - Four-time World Champion paraplegic downhill ski racer

 with 12 gold medals

 - Winner of the AHRMA World and National Middle Weight Superbike

-He has been mental coach to athletes or coaches on these eleven international, world and national teams:
+He has been mental coach to athletes or coaches on these 15 international, world and national teams:

 - Canadian Olympic Curling Team

 - Israeli Davis Cup Tennis Team

 - Mexican National Water Ski Team